JetBrains/guide/site/django/tutorials/django-aws/bdd-behave/index.md

 ![behave_retesting](steps/step23.png)

 The test scenarios has successfully passed.
-You can see the below image that a notification is appearing **“Sentry is appearing to send 35 pending error messages”**.
+You can see the below image that a notification is appearing “Sentry is appearing to send 35 pending error messages”.
 These are the errors which got raised during the test execution.
 You can disable sentry while your tests are being executed in a CI/CD pipeline.

 ![behave_testing_result](steps/step24.png)

 I hope you got a basic understanding of Behavior Driven Development.
 This was a short introduction to BDD and if you are interested to know more about BDD, then follow the link given below.

 - [Behave Documentation](https://behave.readthedocs.io/en/stable/)
 - [Getting Started with Behavior Testing in Python with Behave](https://semaphoreci.com/community/tutorials/getting-started-with-behavior-testing-in-python-with-behave)